twilson63/express-couchFs/readme.md

 ### GET /api/file/:id

 Grabs the file and downloads it to the client with a save as dialog.
+Or shows it as an image if the file is an image file.
+Does not do any caching but should be added.

 ### DELETE /api/file/:id

+Removes the file from the file store

+## FAQ

+## LICENSE

+MIT

+## CONTRIBUTIONS

+pull request are welcome